-- 3. If it is not possible to establish immediate communication via telephone, the local INM office can be notified directly. - 4.
-Before or during the repatriation, the DHS Participants should provide INM a list of the persons to be repatriated.
-The list should contain the basic information included in DHS form I-216. - 5.
-When individuals that have been convicted of criminal offenses are being repatriated, the aforementioned list should also be sent to PGR and include, whenever possible, the following information: alias, registration number, type of removal, crime, date of conviction and time served. - 6.
-The repatriation of known fugitives wanted by the Government of Mexico should be done separately from the repatriation of other Mexican nationals. - 7.
+- 5. When individuals who have been convicted of criminal offenses are involved, the aforementioned list should also include, whenever possible, the following information: alias, registration number, type of removal, conviction(s), date of conviction(s), and time served. - 6.
+The repatriation of known fugitives wanted by the Government of Mexico should be done separately from the repatriation of other Mexican nationals and through the 'Lerdo - Stanton' Bridge.
+Individuals convicted of criminal offenses, but not known to be of interest to a Mexican judicial authority should be repatriated through the 'Libertad - PDN' Bridge.
+These procedures should be consistent with the specific procedures that both Federal governments (Washington D.C. and Mexico City) establish. - 7.
 Each field office/station should limit repatriated groups to include a maximum of fifty (50), with no minimum, adult persons per event, with a minimum interval of thirty (30) minutes between groups from each respective processing location, during the established schedules for the Ports of Repatriation.
 If the group consists of less than fifteen (15) people, there are no time constraints.
 Repatriations resulting from ICE Air repatriation flights may consist of more than fifty (50), with appropriate prior notification to the government of Mexico. - 8.
-If a group larger than fifty (50) persons is to be repatriated, the DHS Participants should notify INM at least one (1) hour before repatriation to allow INM to deploy the appropriate number of officers to reduce the period of delivery and reception of the repatriated Mexican nationals. - 9.
-Regarding Mexican nationals who are to be repatriated directly from the interior of the U.S., and consistent with the Local Repatriation Arrangements at originating locations, Consulates should receive lists of such nationals from the DHS Participants, and the Consulates should then notify appropriate INM officers at the border. - 10.
-The repatriation of persons with special needs should be consistent with the points of repatriation, schedules and conditions identified in the table that appears at the beginning of this Attachment 2 and the conditions identified in Attachment 4. - 11.
+If a group larger than fifty (50) persons is to be repatriated, the DHS Participants should notify INM at least one (1) hours before, to allow INM to deploy the appropriate number of officers in order to reduce the period of delivery and reception of the repatriated Mexican nationals. - 9.
+When the Mexican nationals to be repatriated arrive from the interior of the United States, they should be delivered to the 'Libertad - PDN' Bridge, with the coordination of El Paso DHS officers.
+The DHS Participants should notify the INM of the arrival of the group and the number of persons it includes at least two (2) hours in advance. - 10.
+The repatriations of persons with special needs should adjust to the points of repatriation, schedules and conditions identified in the table that appears at the beginning of this Attachment 2, as well as to the conditions specified in Attachment 4. - 11.
 In case of doubt about a person's nationality, the DHS Participants should request that the person be interviewed by an INM officer. - 12.
-Any repatriated individual found by the Mexican authorities to be a national of a third country should be returned to the DHS officers as soon as possible.

-- 13. The signatory participants should take all feasible steps to ensure that property, valuables, and money retained, are available for return to the rightful owner at the time of initial release from DHS custody.

-- 14. Any exception to the established schedule should be properly coordinated with the appropriate authorities.
-Exceptions may be made for:

-- Assisting a vulnerable person

-- Law enforcement need

-- Operational tempo
+Any repatriated individual found by the Mexican authorities to be a national of a third country should be returned to the DHS officers as soon as possible. - 13.
+The repatriation process for special needs aliens (Injured Aliens and Mentally Incapacitated Aliens) should start as soon as notification is received. - 14.
+The signatory participants should take all feasible steps to ensure that property, valuables, and money retained, are available for return to the rightful owner at the time of initial release from DHS custody. - 15.
+Any exception to the established schedule should be properly coordinated with the appropriate authorities.
+Exceptions may be made for: - Assisting a vulnerable person - Law enforcement need - Operational tempo